arsheth/CliHack/README.md

 Since running common tasks on GUI is too main stream, we wanted to play around with the terminal to try and perform as many common tasks via the command line without lifting your hands of the keyboard.

-#App
+#Command Line Utility
-The app is a terminal window that is split into multiple panes, each running a unique task.
+We designed a command line utility in the form of a terminal window that is split into multiple panes, each running a unique task.
 We implement the following functionalities via command line:
 1. Sending SMS to a contact on your Google Account
 2. Automatically send Birthday Wishes via SMS to people having birthdays on the current day